philomates/philomates.github.io/site_generator/content/md/posts/2021-10-08-jsc-intricacies-during-feature-development.md

 Note that `auto` is used here to signify that you shouldn't pass the `scope` object around, given that it is only relevant to the current C++ scope.
 This is especially relevant because scope validation checks make use of the "resource acquisition is initialization" (RAII) pattern, and having destruction tied to a particular C++ scope is important.

-##### aborting after an exception
+### aborting after an exception

-If you write some code that calls a function that can raise a JS exception, you need to make sure you act accordingly afterwards if an exception is "thrown" (as in, registered with the VM).
+If you write some code that calls a function that can result in a JS exception, you need to make sure you act accordingly afterwards.
+This is done by using the aforementioned macros to check if an exception is "thrown", or that is, has been registered with the VM.
 This is most commonly done with the `RETURN_IF_EXCEPTION` macro, looking something like `fnThatMayThrow(); RETURN_IF_EXCEPTION(scope, { });`.
 This says if an exception has been registered, immediately return an empty JSValue instance (as interpreted from the `{ }` value).